sesileka/IT115/README.md

 # IT115
-Repository for IT115 class at North Seattle College, spring quarter 2026.
+Repository for IT 115 class.